 Conor “Notorious” McGregor will be headlining UFC 246 on January 18th at T-Mobile Arena in Paradise, Nevada as one of the most anticipated returns to the cage in UFC history.
 This is following his ban and fine after the disgraceful events of his most recent fight and defeat at the hands of Khabib Nurmagomedov, who has already made his own successful return to the Octagon.

 McGregor will start favourite on the UFC 246 bitcoin betting odds at Cloudbet facing Donald “Cowboy” Cerrone, a certified legend in his own right.
-Cerrone is 5 years older with far more experience than his opponent, counting 15 more victories but also having suffered nine more losses in his career.
+Cerrone is five years older with far more experience than his opponent, counting 15 more victories, but also having suffered nine more losses in his career.

 McGregor stands two inches shorter but holds the 1-inch greater reach, which may prove an advantage considering his striking style.